 For over 50 years, the Spring Unit has been the inspiration for the school’s motto, Schola Mundus Est: “The World is Our Classroom.”

-This yearlong course enhances the skills that students have previously acquired.
+This year-long course enhances the skills that students have previously acquired.
+In advanced levels of woodworking, students undertake increasingly challenging and sophisticated projects.

-This semester course introduces students to the wood medium, beginning with the basics of shop safety.
+This fall semester course introduces students to the wood medium, beginning with the basics of shop safety.

-Students who wish to undertake or to continue the study of a language that GSB does not offer may contract with Language Education Resource Network (LEARN).
+Students who wish to undertake or to continue the study of a language that Gill St. Bernard’s does not offer may contract with Language Education and Resource Network (LEARN) in Liberty Corner,